mkhalid12/bigquery-ethereum-mageai-etl-minikube/README.md

 ```

-This will start your minikube docker conatiner which mount your projects 'projects/' directory and save Mageai Pipeline code.
+This will start your minikube docker container which mount your projects 'projects/' directory and save Mageai Pipeline code.

 Now start the `mageai` and `postgres` services via helm chart run this following command.